Élie-Jean Vézien

-Élie-Jean Vézien was born in Marseille on 18 July 1890 and died in Marseille on 7 September 1982.
-He was a French sculptor, engraver and medallist.
+Élie-Jean Vézien was a French sculptor, engraver and medallist, born in Marseille, France on 18 July 1890 and dying there on 7 September 1982.

 Biography

 Vézien started work in 1904 as apprentice to a goldsmith in Marseille who taught him engraving.
 He was introduced to François Carli and was enrolled at the Marseille Ếcole des Beaux-Arts.
 In 1911 he won a bursary which allowed him to continue his studies in Paris, but he received his call-up for the French army which meant his departure for Paris was delayed.
 However his term of service was cut short, due it is said to the influence of Auguste Carli, and in May 1914 he sat the entrance examination for the Paris Ẻcole nationale supérieure des Beaux-Arts.
 He passed with flying colours and became a student of Jules Coutan.
 His stay at the college was however short-lived, and when in August 1914 war broke out, he was mobilized and back in uniform.
 He fought at Verdun, was wounded on 21 March 1916 and taken prisoner.

 After the war he resumed his studies and won the "Prix de Rome" in 1921 with the bas-relief in plaster entitled "Les Fiançailles" and in the same year he made his debut at the Salon des Artistes Français and continued to exhibit there until 1937.
 He won several prizes at the Salon.
 In 1921 his composition "Le Printemps", a plaster bas-relief, saw him receive an "honourable mention" and in 1924 he won a silver medal with "L'Eveil".
 In 1931 he was awarded the Salon's gold medal.

 He was appointed professor at the Marseille Beaux-Arts, then became the director there from 1942 to 1961, finally becoming an honorary director.
 His work was part of the sculpture event in the art competition at the 1932 Summer Olympics.